doviedob/CardioAR3D/Train/README.md

 # TRAIN MODEL

-The model was trained for seven segments:
+The model was trained from scratch for seven segments following the instruction from [MONAI Label](https://www.youtube.com/watch?v=3HTh2dqZqew):

 1. Aorta
 2. Miocardium